CodosaurusLLC/CodosaurusLLC.github.io/speaking/talks.md

 - If you want my talk but are afraid of the airfare expenses, let's talk about it.&nbsp;
-There may be options, such as combining conferences on one trip.
+There may be options, such as combining conferences on one trip.&nbsp;
+Note however that I will soon be based in Europe, not the USA.